 Our curriculum is broad-based and balanced.
 There’s lots of choice for students to study subjects that appeal to their interests and to extend themselves in the subjects they’re good at.
-Agriculture, iSTEM, VET Hospitality and Engineering Studies are just a taster of our immersive curriculum.
+Agriculture, iSTEM, VET Hospitality, Drama, Laguages and Engineering Studies are just a taster of our immersive curriculum.

 Our cocurricular program is exhaustive.
 Students thrive in sport, performing and visual arts, technology and STEM, academic and enrichment, debating, environmental and agricultural opportunities.
 We’re confident your child will definitely find something to engage and excite them.

 Our wellbeing structure ensures that all students are noticed, nurtured and safe.
 We invest heavily in student wellbeing because we know that when students are happy and safe at school, they truly excel.

 Every student can meet their full academic potential in our School.
-HVGS students have an insatiable thirst for knowledge and they consistently achieve pleasing results, and most importantly, they do so in an environment that values their happiness and wellbeing as fundamental.
+HVGS students have an insatiable thirst for knowledge and they consistently achieve pleasing results.
+Most importantly, they do so in an environment that values their happiness and wellbeing as fundamental.

 Our school feels more like a park.
 We have a special campus, quite rare amongst schools.